sanger-bentley-group/gps-visualiser/README.md

 The script has two global lists that can be modified.
 - `ANTIBIOTICS`: It should contain full names of **FIVE** target antibiotics.
-- `COUNTRIES`: It should contain tuples of `("Country Alpha-2 Code", "Value in 'Country' Columns of the Database")` of the countries  that should be included in `data.json`.
-The tuple requirement is due to the country names not being standardised in the database.
+- `COUNTRIES`: It should contain tuples of `("Country Alpha-2 Code", "Value in 'Country' Columns of the Database", "Link to research article")` of the countries that should be included in `data.json`.
+The tuple requirement is due to the country names not being standardised in the database, and links to papers are not included in the database.
+If the paper is not yet available, put the "Link to research article" as an empty string `""`.

 To generate the `data.json`,  put the database in the same directory/folder as the script and run the following command (change `database.db` to the file name of the database):
 ```